UMM logo

 Every effort is made to use the most minimally invasive techniques, including:

 At the University of Maryland Medical Center, all patients undergoing post-weight loss body contouring have their procedure performed within the safety of a state-of-the-art hospital operating room, rather than an office or surgicenter.
-This adds maximum patient safety to the procedure, which is of course our #1 priority.
+This adds maximum patient safety to the procedure, which is of course our number one priority.

 For more information about UM Division of Plastic Surgery or to make an appointment, please call 1-800-492-5538 or 410-328-2360 (patients) or 1-800-373-4111 (physicians).